mudler/MCPs/README.md

 # MCPS - Model Context Protocol Servers

 This repository contains Model Context Protocol (MCP) servers that provide various tools and capabilities for AI models.
+It was mainly done to have small examples to show for [LocalAI](https://localai.io/docs/features/mcp), but works as well with any MCP client.

 ## Available Servers